yaobinwen/yaobinwen.github.io/_posts/2022/2022-10-15-Reading-Unicode-standard.md

 (NOTE: This is still work in progress.)

 ## 0a.
-How to read the section indexes and reference markers
+How to read the section indexes and reference markers in this document

 This document is divided into sections.
 The section index consists of two parts: Unicode standard section index and the section index in this document, in the form of `<S>-<s>`.
 For example, `7.1-2` refers to the second section in all the sections in this document that are related with the section 7.1 in the Unicode standard.
 The purpose is for extensibility: If later I want to insert a section, I only need to re-index a small number of sections in this document.